 A much older version of the technology was previously used in a (now obsolete) Windows application that was first published in 1996.
-In 2018 and 2019 this technology was radically improved and brought up-to-date and is now being tested (2019) in an iPhone app called Crossword Genius: www.crosswordgenius.com
+In 2018 and 2019 this technology was radically improved and brought up-to-date and is now being used in a smartphone application called Crossword Genius: www.crosswordgenius.com

 Cryptic crosswords became widespread early in the twentieth century and thus have been around for the entire history of computers.
 Many programs have been written to find words which match a pattern of checked and unchecked letters (e.g. “h??lo”).
 However, searching a word list is a trivial task for a computer.
 Finding the answer from the clue itself though is a completely different problem.